Texas: The Rio Grande Valley in Winter

 Day 1: The tour begins with a 6:00 pm meeting in the lobby of our Harlingen motel.
 Night in Harlingen.

-Days 2-3: We’ll spend our first two birding days exploring coastal sites at Brownsville, Boca Chica, and South Padre Island, and the central Valley’s wonderful array of reserves possibly including Santa Ana National Wildlife Refuge, Bentsen - Rio Grande Valley State Park, Weslaco’s increasingly famous Frontera Audubon Society grounds, and the newly developed Estero Llano Grande State Park.
-We’ll be looking particularly for specialties such as Hook-billed Kite, White-tipped Dove, Common Pauraque, Buff-bellied Hummingbird, Couch’s Kingbird, Clay-colored Thrush, Tropical Parula, and Altamira Oriole, but we’ll also scrutinize the ever-present winter passerine flocks, which may contain Blue-headed Vireo and warblers including Nashville, Black-throated Gray, and Yellow-throated.
-We may visit the Brownsville city landfill to look for any rare gull species that may be present, or scan the myriad of wetlands along the boat channel for terns, herons, egrets, and shorebirds.
-Our schedule will be flexible, and if rarities are present, we’ll search for them.
+Days 2-3: We’ll spend two days exploring coastal sites at Brownsville, Boca Chica, and South Padre Island, as well as the central Lower Rio Grande Valley’s wonderful array of reserves possibly including Santa Ana National Wildlife Refuge, Bentsen - Rio Grande Valley State Park, Weslaco’s increasingly famous Frontera Audubon Society grounds, and the newly developed Estero Llano Grande State Park.
+We’ll look particularly for specialties such as Hook-billed Kite, White-tipped Dove, Common Pauraque, Buff-bellied Hummingbird, Couch’s Kingbird, Clay-colored Thrush, Tropical Parula, and Altamira Oriole, but we’ll also scrutinize the ever-present winter passerine flocks which may contain Blue-headed Vireo and warblers including Nashville, Black-throated Gray, and Yellow-throated.
+If any rare gulls are present we may visit the Brownsville city landfill, and we’ll scan the many wetlands along the boat channel for terns, herons, egrets, and shorebirds.
+Our schedule will be flexible and if major rarities are present, we’ll search for them.
 Nights in McAllen.

-Days 4-5: After our final morning in the Lower Valley, we’ll head inland and upriver to a more arid section of the Rio Grande Valley.
-Well-known riparian spots such as Chapeño, Salineño, and San Ignacio will occupy much of our time, as we’ll focus our efforts on species such as Green and Ringed Kingfishers and Audubon’s, Altamira, and Hooded Orioles.
-In some years a few Muscovy Ducks, Red-billed Pigeons, or one of the rarer raptors such as Common Black-Hawk, Hook-billed Kite, Zone-tailed, or even Roadside Hawk may also be present.
-We’ll make a special effort to locate the diminutive and often maddeningly hard-to-pin-down Morelet’s Seedeater.
-In the desert scrub of Falcon State Park we may see Northern Bobwhite, Verdin, Cactus Wren, Black-throated Sparrow, and Lark Bunting, among many other species.
-We’ll also explore Falcon Lake, where waterfowl can be abundant and Sprague’s Pipit sometimes hides in the grassy verges.
+Days 4-5: After our final morning in the Lower Valley, we’ll travel inland and upriver to a more arid section of the Rio Grande Valley.
+Well-known riparian spots such as Chapeño, Salineño, and San Ignacio will occupy much of our time.
+If Santa Margarita Ranch, a restricted area, has multiple rarities, we’ll include it in our itinerary.
+We’ll focus on species such as Green and Ringed Kingfishers and Audubon’s and Hooded Orioles.
+In some years a few Muscovy Ducks, Red-billed Pigeons, or one of the rarer raptors such as Common Black-Hawk, Zone-tailed, or even Roadside Hawk may also be present, and we’ll make a special effort to locate the diminutive and often maddeningly hard-to-pin-down Morelet’s Seedeater.
+In the desert scrub of Falcon State Park, we may see Northern Bobwhite, Verdin, Cactus Wren, Black-throated Sparrow, and Lark Bunting, among many other species, and we’ll explore Falcon Lake where waterfowl can be abundant and Sprague’s Pipit sometimes hides in the grassy verges.
 Nights in Zapata.

-Day 6: We’ll spend our morning up river seeking any desert species or river specialties that we may have missed and then make our way back to Harlingen, with stops along the way as current ornithological possibilities dictate.
-In the late afternoon we’ll head back to Brownsville for the incredible evening spectacle of parrots coming into roost.
-The Brownsville parrot flock is perhaps the largest in the valley, and is certainly the most diverse.
-Our visit will have the possibility of seeing up to six species of parrots (although only two are currently recognized as established).
+Day 6: We’ll spend the morning upriver seeking any desert species or river specialties that we may have missed and then make our way back to Harlingen, with stops along the way as current ornithological possibilities dictate.
+In the late afternoon, we’ll return to Brownsville for the evening spectacle of parrots coming into roost.
+The parrot flock here is perhaps the largest in the valley, and it’s certainly the most diverse.
+We might see up to six species although only two are currently recognized as “established”.
 Night in Harlingen.

-Day 7: On this day we’ll drive out to the coastal plain, where the flat grasslands support pairs of Aplomado Falcons, foraging Long-billed Curlew, singing Eastern Meadowlarks, and soaring White-tailed Hawks.
-The shallow Laguna Madre supports incredible numbers of wintering waterfowl, including the largest concentration of Redhead in the world, and the woodlots and marshes of South Padre Island play host to rails, innumerable waders, and larids, and sometimes a surprise or two, like the Flammulated Owl we saw on our 2013 tour!
-After a bird-rich day along the coast and dinner at a beachside restaurant, we’ll head back to Harlingen.
+Day 7: We’ll drive to the coastal plain, where the flat grasslands support pairs of Aplomado Falcon, foraging Long-billed Curlew, singing Eastern Meadowlark, and soaring White-tailed Hawk.
+The shallow Laguna Madre supports large numbers of wintering waterfowl, including the largest concentration of Redhead in the world, and the woodlots and marshes of South Padre Island play host to rails, innumerable waders, and larids, and sometimes a surprise or two.
+After a bird-rich day along the coast and dinner at a beachside restaurant, we’ll return to Harlingen.
 Night in Harlingen.

-Day 8: We will leave Harlingen today, passing through the vast King and Kenedy Ranches on the way to Corpus Christi.
-We will stop to visit the King Ranch and have a local guide help us search for Ferruginous Pygmy-Owl.
-This species has a stronghold on the property and this location is perhaps the best place to see it north of the Mexican border.
-We’ll stop frequently to bird in oak woodland and mesquite grassland, where small ponds and farm fields harbor impressive numbers of waterfowl.
-Raptors should be common on the roadsides, and we’ll look especially for White-tailed, Harris’s, and Ferruginous Hawks and for Crested Caracara.
+Day 8: We’ll leave Harlingen, passing through the vast King and Kenedy Ranches on the way to Corpus Christi.
+We’ll stop at the King Ranch and have a local guide help us search for Ferruginous Pygmy-Owl in what is perhaps the best place to see it north of the Mexican border.
+We’ll stop frequently to bird the oak woodlands and mesquite grasslands where small ponds and farm fields harbor impressive numbers of waterfowl.
+Raptors should be common on the roadsides, and we’ll look especially for Harris’s and Ferruginous Hawks and Crested Caracara.
 Night in Corpus Christi.

 Day 9: The bays and inlets around Corpus Christi and Aransas Pass support large numbers of wintering waterbirds.
-We’ll spend this morning on a boat exploring the back bays near Aransas National Wildlife Refuge.
-Whooping Crane is the main attraction here, and we usually see several family groups very well.
-We’ll also be keeping an eye out for Roseate Spoonbill, Reddish Egret, and American Oystercatcher along the way.
-In the afternoon we’ll visit Port Aransas and Mustang Island, where raptors are numerous and both Sedge Wrens and Le Conte’s Sparrows lurk in the weeds.
-A peek at the Gulf of Mexico at Port Aransas may produce a Northern Gannet or an unusual gull.
+We’ll spend the morning on a boat exploring the back bays near Aransas National Wildlife Refuge.
+Whooping Crane is the main attraction, and we usually get good looks at several family groups.
+Along the way, we’ll keep an eye out for Roseate Spoonbill, Reddish Egret, and American Oystercatcher.
+In the afternoon we’ll visit Port Aransas and Mustang Island, where raptors are numerous and both Sedge Wren and Le Conte’s Sparrow lurk in the weeds.
+A peek at the Gulf of Mexico off Port Aransas may produce a Northern Gannet or an unusual gull.
 Night in Corpus Christi.

 Day 10: The tour concludes this morning in Corpus Christi.